Bird Scooter Accident Lawyer in Atlanta, GA

 - Bird scooters must avoid the restricted motorized vehicle areas as shown on the app

-However, even with rules in placed, people still tend to neglect some of these rules, increasing the likelihood of injuries and accidents.
-Even with restricted areas in place, people still continue to use the Bird scooters on walking trails, restricted parks, and most commonly, on side walks.
+However, even with rules in place, people still tend to neglect some of these rules, increasing the likelihood of injuries and accidents.
+Even with restricted areas in place, people still continue to use the Bird scooters on walking trails, restricted parks, and most commonly, on sidewalks.
 People are concerned with riding along side cars due to traffic, therefore they opt to use the scooters on sidewalks instead.

 Safety is a large priority to the cities that acquire Bird scooters as concerns of accidents and liability issues come into play.
 Bird scooters accidents can become fatal as the Bird scooter are less visible on the roads, and they pose a weak protective barrier between the rider and the pedestrians, cars, and objects that are around them.

 Injuries from Bird scooters can result from a multitude of reasons such as

 - Neglectful helmet usage

 - Ignoring restricted scooter areas